About the Titanium Model Library

 Alloy Strength Model for Titanium

-The Alloy Strength Property Model calculates the hardness and/or strength of Ti-base alloys.
-The model can be configured to include contributions from: intrinsic hardness, solid solution hardening, grain boundary hardening, precipitation hardening, and by specifying a user-defined hardness addition.
-Specifically, the solid solution contribution has been modeled considering all Ti binary interactions relevant to TCTI6.
+The Alloy Strength Property Model calculates the hardness, flow stress, and strength of Ti-base alloys.
+The model can be configured to include contributions from: intrinsic hardness, solid solution hardening, grain boundary hardening, precipitation hardening, martensitic transformation, pre-straining, and by specifying a user-defined constant strength addition.
+Specifically, the solid solution contribution has been modeled considering all Ti binary interactions relevant to the TCTI7 database.

-The plot shows the hardness of titanium as a function of oxygen content in mole percent.
-It is taken from example PM_Ti_02 in Thermo-Calc.
+The plot shows the engineering flow stress of nanomartensitic Ti-Cr-Al-Zr alloy as a function of engineering strain in percent.
+It is taken from example PM_Ti_03 in Thermo-Calc.

 Martensite Temperatures Model for Titanium